AlureonTheVirus/GroupMeCommunityDocs/docs/push.md

 	]
 	```

-	> [!TIP]
+	!!! tip

-	> This step is *usually* overkill.
+		This step is *usually* overkill.
 Almost all important real-time updates will come through the `/user/:user_id` channel.
 You will need to subscribe to individual groups or direct message channels if you want to catch read receipts or certain admin events.

 	The POST request for subscribing to a specific channel looks like this (Note that it is basically exactly the same except for a different subscription channel):